odissei-lifecourse/life-sequencing-dutch/README.md

-# life-sequencing-dutch
+# pop2vec

-Main code for the project [Modeling life outcomes](https://research-software-directory.org/projects/modeling-life-outcomes).
+Embedding population registry data.
+This is the main code for the project [Modeling life outcomes](https://research-software-directory.org/projects/modeling-life-outcomes).
+It consists of the following modules:
+- `llm`: compute token and person embeddings with a sequence modeling approach.
+This code was forked from [life2vec](https://github.com/SocialComplexityLab/)
+- `graph`: compute node embeddings from population network data.
+- `evaluation`: code for evaluating the embeddings on downstream prediction tasks.
+- `fake_data`: create fake data for code development

 ### For developers